lkrubner/humorus-mg/README.md

 3.)
 This app supports one level of user, a root level "admin" that has the power to do anything.
 This app will never support multiple levels of users permissions.
 I feel strongly that if you want to support another level of user permissions, then you should create a new app.
 If, for instance, you wanted to create an "editor" who could edit pages but not delete anything, then you should create a new app where all the queries are adjusted to limit the powers of the "editor".
 Different apps for different levels.
 Don't try to stuff all that complexity into 1 app.

 4.)
 This app does not support all CRUD operations.
 It supports C and R and D but not U. Partly inspired by Clojure itself, we will not ever support any form of "update in place".
 Most of the apps assoicated with TailorMadeAnswers.com can only do reads and inserts.
 Certainly, any normal user of the public site can only do reads and inserts.
 This app allows deletes, since it is the root level user, and sometimes (as when a password is posted to a public page) a document needs to be deleted.
 But there are never any updates, and there never will be any updates.

+5.)
+All relationships between the data are handled by the app.
+If we were using a relational database we might establish foreign key relationships between different database tables, but we are using MongoDB.
+While MongoDB can support some associations between collections, we are obviously not going to do that.
+All relationships between different types are managed by our app.

 *There are several mistakes in this app*